Jeo98/Jeo98/README.md

 - 👋 Hi, I’m @Jeo98
-- 👀 I’m interested in  aprender a programar y crear aplicaciones
+- 👀 I’m interested in learn to program and create applications
 - 🌱 I’m currently learning  Java
-- 💞️ I’m looking to collaborate on  pequeños proyectos que me ayuden a aprender mejor
+- 💞️ I’m looking to collaborate on small projects that help me learn better
-- 📫 How to reach me  enviarme correo electronico a evaristoolivares@gmail.com
+- 📫 Contact:  jeo98dev@gmail.com

 <!---
 Jeo98/Jeo98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.